0028Proteomics.jpg

 Binayok Sharma

 Binayok joined the Aryal lab in Fall 2025.
 He earned his M.S. in Animal Sciences from Purdue University in West Lafayette, IN.
-His research focuses on post-translational modifications (PTMs) in the context of cellular senescence and aging.
+His research focuses on post-translational modifications (PTMs) such as acetylation in the context of cellular senescence and aging.

 Israt Jahan Mishu